wp-plugins/music-store/readme.txt

 Music Store is an online store for selling audio files: music, speeches, narratives, everything audio.
 In Music Store, secure payments with PayPal.

 == Description ==
+Music Store features:
+    ♪ Allows selling audio files via PayPal
+    ♪ Allows a custom setup of the online store
+    ♪ Includes an audio player that supports formats: OGA, MP3, WAV, WMA ♪ Allows to share the songs data in the social networks (like Facebook, Twitter and Google+) ♪ Supports all most popular web browsers and mobile devices ♪ Includes a module to track sales statistics

 **Music Store** is an online store for selling audio files: music, speeches, narratives, everything audio.
 With **Music Store** your sales will be safe, with all the security PayPal offers.